melissa-gaughan/ServicePlanningFunctions/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ServicePlanningFunctions is to …
+The goal of ServicePlanningFunctions is to standardize functions repeatedly used in service planning analyses at King County Metro.
+These are the functions that have been developed over multiple analyses and projects, so they are not all necessarily related to each other.
+Read through the function descriptions below to learn about available functions

 ## Installation